Skip to main content

 Step by step:

-1. Frontend fetches the plugin list via GET /plugins
+1. Frontend fetches the node list via GET /nodes

-2. Backend iterates over installed plugins and calls _check_plugin_update() for each
+2. Backend iterates over installed nodes and calls _check_node_update() for each

-4. For Git plugins, the installed commit hash is compared against the latest commit on the remote
+4. For Git nodes, the installed commit hash is compared against the latest commit on the remote

-5. Local plugins are skipped (use Reload instead)
+5. Local nodes are skipped (use Reload instead)

-6. Each plugin in the response includes an update_available flag
+6. Each node in the response includes an update_available flag

-7. Frontend displays an update badge on plugins where the flag is true
+7. Frontend displays an update badge on nodes where the flag is true

 Update Execution